These irresistible pan-banging chocolate chip peanut butter cookies bake up with chewy edges, soft & buttery centers, and those iconic cracks.

 - Once the dough has chilled, preheat the oven to 350 degrees F (180 degrees C) and line two baking sheets with aluminum foil or parchment paper.*

-- Use a 2 tbsp cookie scoop to portion the cookie dough.
+- Use a 2 tablespoon cookie scoop to portion the cookie dough.

 - Roll each cookie dough ball in granulated sugar and top with more chopped chocolate.